pankajhirway/pankajhirway/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working onAngular, Go and AWS
+- 🔭 I’m currently working on Angular, Go, Docker and AWS

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Kubernetes

 - 💬 Ask me about Angular and Golang
 - 📫 How to reach me:Tweet to @Askthepunkuzz

-- ⚡ Fun fact: I am very lazy